How Much Do UX Designers Make? UX/UI Salary Report (2022 Update)

 UX/UI Design Career Outlook— Why is UX in Demand?

-Like nearly all careers in tech, the UX job outlook for the next decade is promising, and UX-related skills are in high demand.
+While there have been some recent tech industry layoffs, the overall UX job market is projected to grow.
+UX-related skills are in high demand.
 According to a recent LinkedIn report, companies ranked UX design fifth among their top-ten most desired hard skills.

 Unlike some careers, UX/UI work is not limited to a specific type of company or even a specific industry.
 Startups and established companies alike value these talents, which helps create a strong UX job market.
 Companies of all sizes currently seek UX/UI designers, from those with fewer than 50 employees to tech giants with over 10,000 workers.